 Managing your customer's expectations

-Borders and shipping limitations can affect your customer’s experience in placing an order with your store.
+Borders and shipping limitations can affect your customer's experience when placing an order with your store.
 When these situations change, it’s important to communicate with your customers to let them know that you’re doing what you can, and that you’re dealing with situations out of your control.

-You can add a banner to explain your customers how you are being impacted.
+You can add a banner to explain to your customers how you are being impacted.
 This message can include what countries you are currently shipping to.
 You can also add a COVID 19 prevention policy to your store.

 You can also send email newsletters to your customers to let them know how you are responding to changing limitations with shipping and fulfilling orders.